aiven/devportal/docs/products/influxdb/reference/available-influxdb-commands.rst

 Available InfluxDB® commands
 ###########################

-InfluxDB® Retention Policy and Continuous Query management
+InfluxDB® retention policy and continuous query management
 ---------------------------------------------------------

 The default InfluxDB service user "**avnadmin**" in our services is not a full "admin" account (as per InfluxDB terminology), but it has the capability to manipulate retention policies and continuous queries.